 Learn to Investigate and Prevent Financial Crimes With a Specialized Degree

-Our fraud and financial crime investigation curriculum was developed as part of our suite of economic crime and criminal justice studies, so courses not only teach you deep-knowledge forensic accounting skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:
+Our fraud and financial crime investigation curriculum was developed as part of our suite of financial crime and criminal justice studies, so courses not only teach you deep-knowledge forensic investigative skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:

 - Criminal justice